-Four same-sex couples have filed a federal lawsuit, Latta v.
-Otter, seeking the freedom to marry and respect for their out-of-state marriages in Idaho.
-The lawsuit argues that laws in Idaho that restrict marriage to different-sex couples and refuse to respect legal marriages of same-sex couples who married in other states violate the United States Constitution's commitment to equal protection and due process.
-The case is now awaiting movement on a motion from the plaintiffs for summary judgment.
+On May 13, a federal judge ruled in favor of the freedom to marry in Idaho, striking down the state's anti-marriage constitutional amendment.
+The decision was in Latta v.
+Otter, in which four same-sex couples sought the freedom to marry and respect for their out-of-state marriages in Idaho.
+The lawsuit argued that laws in Idaho that restrict marriage to different-sex couples and refuse to respect legal marriages of same-sex couples who married in other states violate the United States Constitution's commitment to equal protection and due process.

-As the case makes its way up through the courts, Idaho residents across the state will continue to do the work of having conversations about why marriage matters and creating a climate for victory.
+As the case makes its way up through the courts and appeals process, Idaho residents across the state will continue to do the work of having conversations about why marriage matters and creating a climate for victory.

 Follow the Marriage Litigation in Idaho.